ericmandel/js9/README.md

   - control JS9 from a command shell or Python
   - print images, save images, etc ...

-How do I learn more or even try it out?
+How do I learn more or try it out?
 ---------------------------------------

 The [JS9 web site](http://js9.si.edu) contains on-line documentation, demos, and release downloads: